nwchemgit/nwchem-wiki/FAQ.md

 In addition to this you can also try specifying a minimal set of bonds to connect the fragments.

 If these together don't work, then you're out of luck.
-Use Cartesians or construct a Z-matrix.
+Use either Cartesians coordinates (by using the geometry [NOAUTOZ](Keywords-for-the-GEOMETRY-directive.md#autoznoautoz) keyword) or supply your own Z-matrix (using the [ZMATRIX](ZMATRIX.md) input option).

 ## How do I restart a geometry optimization?